 — Dr. B

 What men need to know; what women need to do.
 How to maximize her desire and get her to say yes to sex and variety!
 Develop the erotic self without pole dancing.
-Here are 3 ideas for each gender to make Valentine’s Day and beyond better!
+Here are three ideas for each gender to help lead to better sex.

 1) Seduction = wanting her not just wanting sex.
 Men get tired of asking and being turned away.
 Initiating is being vulnerable to rejection.
 Unfortunately, sometimes a sabotaging cycle ensues where his fear of her “no” causes him to be blasé about the request.
 “You wanna do it?” he asks.
 “Mmmm, no,” she thinks.
 Gone are the days of hearts and flowers where he put time, energy and money into seduction.
 But in the billion dollar woman-vetted industry of romance novels, seduction is formulaic.
 He gives her undivided attention (put the phone down!)
 He spends his resources on pleasing her.
 He tells her what he thinks is so attractive about her.
 He looks her in the eyes.
 His sexual energy is palpable.
 And she feels special.
 He has communicated that he wants her not just physical release.